This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Included

-Air travel (Euro Traveller) on scheduled British Airways flights (aircraft: Airbus A319 & 320); private coach travel; accommodation as described below; breakfasts, and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Air travel (Euro Traveller) on scheduled British Airways flights (aircraft: Airbus A319 & 320); private coach travel; accommodation as described below; breakfasts, 1 picnic lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Accommodation

-The Hotel Napoléon, Menton: a modern and comfortable 4-star hotel located near the border with Italy, looking back on Vieux Menton.
+The Hotel Napoléon, Menton: a modern, comfortable 4-star hotel located near the border with Italy, looking back on the old town.
 Sea view rooms have balconies but suffer some noise from the busy coastal road.
 Rooms at the rear are quieter.
-Single rooms are doubles for sole use.
+Single rooms are doubles for sole use

 How strenuous?